Joko-26/Plattform-Checker-Plugin/README.md

     check_mac(none)
 <sub>return bool</sub>

-returns true if the game is played on an Mac device.
+returns true if the game is played on an MacOS device.

 ---